Jordan Botelho

-Jordan Kalani Song Su Oh Botelho (born May 16, 2001) is an American college football defensive end for the Notre Dame Fighting Irish.
+Jordan Kalani Song Su Oh Botelho (born May 16, 2001) is an American professional football linebacker.
+He played college football for the Notre Dame Fighting Irish and he was signed as an undrafted free agent by the Minnesota Vikings in 2026.

 Early life

 Botelho attended Saint Louis School in Honolulu, Hawaii, where he played linebacker under coach Cal Lee.
 He won three straight Hawaii football state championships and committed to the University of Notre Dame to play college football.

 College career

 As a true freshman, Botelho played in 11 games and returned a blocked punt for a touchdown in his first collegiate game against South Florida.
 He made his first start in his sophomore year against Wisconsin at Soldier Field.
 He converted from linebacker to defensive end before the 2023 season and was named Most Outstanding Lineman in the 2023 Sun Bowl.